wyxfhb/jettl/README.md

 # jettl

-*Insert Image of jettl*

-`jettl` is a lightweight library used for decorating classes with Actor methods via composition and implementation of the `Actor` interface.
+`jettl` is a lightweight library used for decorating classes with Actor methods via composition and implementation of the `Queue Actor` or `Event Actor` interfaces.

 ## Motivation